 Duane has a varied background.
 A social entrepreneur, he’s on his 7th career with stints as a medic, police officer, non-profit manager, political campaigner, justice department official, legislative director and values-led business practitioner.
 The common thread: organizing people to take meaningful action towards positive change.
 He moved to Vermont in 1996 to help Ben use Ben & Jerry’s as a force for social change.
 After 12 years there as Ben’s Chief of Stuff, Duane left to launch his latest venture — SunCommon — to make it easy and affordable for homeowners to help repower Vermont with clean, safe, in-state energy.
 A Benefit Corporation and a Certified BCorp, SunCommon is Vermont’s largest provider of residential, community and commercial solar business with over 100 employees.
 Duane has been a part of the VBSR community since 1996 and his wife Laura served as VBSR’s Program Manager back in the day.
 He’s a member of the Social Venture Network and serves on the Board of Trustees at VPIRG.
 He was recognized by VBSR in 2015 with the Terry Ehrich Award for Lifetime Achievement in values-led business.Collapse

-His previous work included developing one of the first HR consulting practices in the Burlington area, then creating and leading the Human Resources Consulting Division, now Gallagher Flynn Human Resource Services, LLC, one of the largest human resources consulting and executive recruiting practices in Vermont.
-Prior to GFC, Frank was the Principal of Sadowski Consulting Services in South Burlington for seven years.
-Before that, he was Human Resource Manager for Boise Cascade’s paper mill in Sheldon Springs; Assistant to the President of the University of Vermont; and Chief of Economic Development Planning in the Vermont State Government.
+His previous work included developing one of the first HR consulting practices in the Burlington area, then creating and leading the Human Resources Consulting Division at Gallagher, Flynn & Company for 24 years.
+Earlier work included serving as Human Resource Manager for Boise Cascade’s paper mill in Sheldon Springs, as Assistant to the President of the University of Vermont, and as Chief of Economic Development Planning in the Vermont State Government.
 Frank received his undergraduate degree in psychology from Cornell University, attended Harvard Divinity School as a Rockefeller Fellow, and earned a Master’s in Public Policy from the University of Michigan.
-He has received Senior Professional Human Resources (SPHR) certification.
 Outside the firm, Frank helped create Burlington’s Ronald McDonald House and the Lake Champlain Waldorf School.
-He has served as a trustee of the Pine Ridge School and president of the Vermont Chapter of the American Society for Training and Development.
-He recently graduated from Episcopal Divinity School with a Masters of Divinity degree, focusing on business ethics and issues related to faith and spirituality in the workplace.
+In 2014 he graduated from Episcopal Divinity School with a Master of Divinity degree, focusing on business ethics and issues related to faith and spirituality in the workplace.
 He also serves as a lay pastor at Christ Church, Presbyterian in Burlington.

-CEO & Founder, Working Fields, LLC
+CEO & Founder, Working Fields (VBSR Board Treasurer)

 Mickey Wiles is the CEO and Founder of Working Fields, a mission-based staffing agency focused on second chance hires, predominately people …Read More...